ASTRON 98: Introduction to Python For Astronomers

 A laptop is required for all lectures and discussions.
 If you do not bring a computer, you will not be able to follow along easily or participate fully.
 Laptops should only be brought out after warm-up activities, which must be completed on paper to avoid the temptation of asking Google or ChatGPT directly for answers.

-In order to complete these assignments you will need to either attend class or watch a recording of the lecture/discussion on our YouTube channel.
-While asynchronous attendance is available, we highly recommend attending in person.
+In order to complete these assignments you will need to attend class to receive the attendance code.
+For asynchronous students, you must read the lecture slides for the attendance code or watch a recording of the lecture/discussion on our YouTube Channel.
+While asynchronous attendance is an option, it is reserved for students with conflicts or extenuating circumstances preventing them from attending the course in person.
 Due to technical or human error, some recordings may go missing.
 While we do have a catalog stretching back to Spring 2021, older recordings may not match the content from this semester.

 Additional Participation